Keplerjs/Kepler/README.md

 ####  3rd party Plugins Packages

-Are expected to be developed by the great community of Meteor developers
+*Are expected to be developed by the great community of Meteor developers...*

 #### keplerjs:core